ahawkins/docker-project-template/README.md

 ## Testing & Continous Integration

 The [makefile][] defines `test` and `test-ci` targets.
 They start docker containers that execute tests.
-[CircleCI][] is used for CI because it has the best docker support and is better than jenkins. [circle.yml](circle.yml) configures the build.
+[CircleCI][] is used for CI because it has the best docker support. [circle.yml](circle.yml) configures the build.
 It follows the same process as described at the beginning of the readme.
 The build process looks like this:

 1. start docker
 2. pull base images